-Here are some suggestions as to how parents can start implementing environmentally conscious teachings and actions at home:
+Here are some suggestions as to how parents can start implementing habits to help children fight climate change at home:

 Rather than throwing scraps in the bin, start a compost bin.
 Teach your children items can go in the compost and make it a game.
 You can even allow for rewards when they have done it correctly!

 Children learn best when they see and do.
 If you decide to set up a vegetable or herb garden, let them pick out the plants and guide them as they “grow” (plant, water, pick and nurture) them.
 This encourages clean eating and educates children on how our planet works.
 They’ll see first-hand the process of how food is made, the time constraints involved and how precious the process is.